TiagoOlivoto/pliman/cran-comments.md

 ## Release summary
-This is a minor release (0.1.0) that includes new functions, minor improvements.
-I changed the R dependency to R (>= 4.1) to fix the bug with EBImage installation.
-See `NEWS.md` for additional information
+This is a major release (1.0.0) that includes new features, bug corrections, and minor improvements.
+Please,  see `NEWS.md` for additional information.

 ## Test environments